FAQs - How do Perkins eLearning classes work?

 Refunds are not available once courses have begun.
 Perkins has no authority over graduate fees paid to Fitchburg State University.

-A participant who requests a refund due to dissatisfaction with the course must submit their request to the Educational Resources Manager of the Perkins Training and Educational Resources Program.
+A participant who requests a refund due to dissatisfaction with the course must submit their request to the Director of Professional Development.

 Perkins eLearning commits to defining these policies in all course promotion, registration, and confirmation materials.